Charges: Driver doing 'donuts' slams into downtown Minneapolis crowd, critically injures 14-year-old boy

 Floyd added that "I sincerely apologize and hope the 14-year-old is OK."
 He said he's been trying to find out the teenager's name so he can apologize directly.

-Floyd was driving at the time with a license that had been suspended since Jan.
-12, according to the state Department of Public Safety.
+Floyd was driving at the time with a license that has been suspended since Jan.
+12, the state Department of Public Safety said Friday.

 According to the complaint against Floyd: